garf/laravel-conf/README.md

 ]
 ```

+To be able to change file location, please execute the following command in the console:

+`php artisan vendor:publish --provider="Gaaarfild\LaravelConf\LaravelConfServiceProvider" --tag="config"`

+Then you can edit file `config/laravel-conf.php` to set any path to file you want to.

 ### Publishing config file

 To be able to change the path to config file and any other configurations, please execute the following command in the console: